-The European horsemeat industry centres around Italy with nearly half of all horses slaughtered for meat being killed in the country.
-The remainder are slaughtered primarily in Poland, Spain, France, Belgium, Germany, Sweden and the Netherlands.
+The European horsemeat industry centres around Italy and Spain with nearly half of all horses slaughtered for meat being killed there.
+The remainder are slaughtered primarily in Poland, Romania, Ireland, France, Germany, Belgium, the United Kingdom and the Netherlands.

 Industrial-scale slaughter of horses is highly problematic because horses are flight animals.
 The panic and instinctive desire to escape they experience in the slaughterhouse causes them to thrash their heads frantically making it difficult to effectively stun them prior to slaughter.